 Google’s released an official Android Q beta timeline and it outlines when you can expect each beta release.

-The company says the third Android Q beta will be followed by the fourth beta in early June.
-The fourth beta will be followed by beta 5, beta 6, and the final release sometime in Q3.
+The company says the fifth beta will be followed by beta 6 and the final release sometime in the third quarter.
+We don’t have specific dates yet.